 Lea & White

-Educated in England at Eton College, where he was President of the Eton Society, Mark went on to qualify as a Solicitor in 1970 in the City of London.
-He joined the Merchant Bank, N.M.
-Rothschild & Sons Limited, where he worked closely with the Chairman, Lord Victor Rothschild KCMG GC at a time when he was Head of the UK Government Think Tank.
-Mark became a Director of Rothschild's Trust Companies and of its Guernsey Bank.
+Mark Lea was educated in England at Eton College, where he was President of the Eton Society.
+He qualified as a solicitor in 1970 in London, before joining the Merchant Bank N.M.
+Rothschild & Sons Limited, where he worked closely with the Chairman Lord Victor Rothschild KCMG GC at a time when he was Head of the UK Government Think Tank.

 Mark Lea became a Director of Rothschild’s Trust Companies and of its Guernsey Bank.